lucaspinheiro27/Python_statistics/README.md

 # About
 -------------------------------------
-This is a side project I'm doing based on the book 'Statistics All in One for Dummies' written by the spectacular Deborah Rumsey.
-It's worth noting this is not the official repository for the book, it's just a tribute to this fantastic book, I'm still doing the project so I'll do my best to update regularly as read the book.
-Also this I advise you to buy the book and read as well, it will guide you through some of the fantastic statistical world.
-The Python code are grouped by chapters and I will leave the description below what each chapter discuss.
+This is a side project inspired by the book Statistics All in One for Dummies by the remarkable Deborah Rumsey.
+Please note that this is not the official repository for the book; rather, it serves as a tribute to this outstanding resource.
+I am actively working on this project and will strive to update it regularly as I progress through the book.
+I highly recommend purchasing and reading the book, as it provides an excellent introduction to the fascinating world of statistics.
+The Python code in this repository is organized by chapters, with descriptions detailing the content covered in each chapter provided below.

 |   Chapter   |    Topic    |